 According to an intelligence bulletin by the FBI, the feds deemed "fringe conspiracy theories," which includes QAnon, as a domestic terrorism threat.
 “The FBI assesses these conspiracy theories very likely will emerge, spread, and evolve in the modern information marketplace, occasionally driving both groups and individual extremists to carry out criminal or violent acts,” reads the bulletin, first reported by Yahoo News.

 The international QAnon groups aren’t siloed.
 They work together to produce content.
 Argentino said he's seen cases of international pages translating propaganda, like popular Q “documentaries,” to provide to other regions.
 For example, the Quebec QAnon community plays a role in translating propaganda to French and working with groups in France but the French propaganda is also translated for the Italian groups—as French is easier to translate to Italian than English.
-The German QAnon community helps translate and disseminate propaganda in Austria and Denmark content.
+The German QAnon community helps translate and disseminate propaganda in Austria and Denmark.
 In each case the propaganda was adapted for its audience, with more socialist and secular propaganda in France than in the U.S., for example.

 “These hub communities are starting to influence their own regions and we’re seeing large growth,” said Argentino.
 “It's creating different communities still based around this Trump movement.”

 A QAnon film, Out of Shadows, was recently translated to other languages and has now been viewed hundreds of thousands more times.
-Other social media accounts or websites have been set up entirely to disseminate translated articles about QAnon, including one on Twitter whose bio explicitly states in French that it was set up to “allow non-English-speaking Patriots to follow Q.” The account has accrued almost 10,000 followers in less than a year.
+Other social media accounts or websites have been set up entirely to disseminate translated articles about QAnon, including one on Twitter whose bio explicitly states in French that it was created to “allow non-English-speaking Patriots to follow Q.” The account has accrued almost 10,000 followers in less than a year.

 A recent report by the Institute for Strategic Dialogue, a counter-extremism research group, found that while the hashtags are still predominantly posted in the U.S., their prevalence has dropped, which suggests “the conspiracy theory is spreading and taking hold internationally.”
 The ISD found the top four countries amplifying QAnon conspiracies were the U.S., the U.K., Canada, and Australia, followed by Russia, Indonesia, and Germany.
 The Media Diversity Institute report found content posted in Dutch, French, German, Greek, and Hungarian, and an increase of support on social media in the United Kingdom, the Netherlands, Belgium, France, Canada, Germany, Greece, and Hungary.